 Important Things to Consider When Comparing Loans

-The parent is responsible for the loan.
+The primary borrower and the cosigner (if applicable) are responsible for the loan.
 It doesn’t matter if the parent is the primary borrower (Parent PLUS Loan) or a cosigner (private student loan).

 Even though Parent PLUS Loans are federal loans, they don’t come with all of the same advantages of other federal loans.
 Parent PLUS Loans are not eligible for: